ElliNet13/InfiniteCraftHelper/README.md

 # How do I install Infinite Craft Helper?

 First, you need to install a userscript manager.
 For most people, Mikarific's recommendation is [Violentmonkey](https://violentmonkey.github.io/get-it/) because [it's completely open source](https://github.com/violentmonkey/violentmonkey) and [doesn't track you with Google Analytics](https://redd.it/6hs59w/).
 However, any Greasemonkey 4.0+ compatible userscript manager should work.
 I use [Tampermonkey](https://www.tampermonkey.net/).
+If you use Tampermonkey you may get some popups about it trying to connect to stuff.

 Below is a list of browsers and userscript managers in order of Mikarific's recommendation.